joelmoxley/founder-playbook/IV. Team + Execution/01 - Advisory Board Meetings/01 - EoE - Advisory Board Meetings/md/01 - Cyclotron Road - Quarterly Review Template 2016.pptx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This Quarterly Review presentation template from Cyclotron Road provides a structure to review updates, changes and risks in hiring, strategy, market and customer discovery, finances.
+This Quarterly Review presentation template from Cyclotron Road provides a structure to review updates, changes and risks in hiring, strategy, market and customer discovery, finances.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)